 George Scott injured his back at work.
 After going through therapy his doctor released him to return to work but with a weight lifting restriction.
 The doctor said this restriction could be removed after some time passed.
 Our employer refused to take George back to work, saying there wasn’t any light duty work that he could do.
 We filed a grievance on George’s behalf stating that many other people had come back to work on light duty.
 We provided the company with a list of names of employees who had light duty and we asked to see their medical records.
-We know we cam prove that other workers had the same lifting restrictions.
-The personal manager refused stating that under HIPAA he wasn’t allowed to release any medical information about employees.
+We know we can prove that other workers had the same lifting restrictions.
+The personnel manager refused stating that under HIPAA he wasn’t allowed to release any medical information about employees.

 What is HIPAA and is he right?

 UE Chief Steward

 HIPAA is the “Health Insurance Portability and Accountability Act of 1996.”

 A major part of this law is protecting consumers from having their medical information made available to people they might not want to have it shared with.
 For example, advertising agencies or their employer.
 The law is directed at health care providers, health plans and health care clearinghouses.
 Here is what one of the government facts sheets says:

 In general, your health information cannot be given to your employer, used for shared things like sales calls or advertising, or used or shared for many other purposes unless you give your permission by signing an authorization form.
 This authorization form must tell you who will get your information and what your information will be used for.